danielstegink/HollowKnight.CharmPatch/README.md

 Charm Changer - Whether or not Charm Patch uses settings from Exempt-Medic's Charm Changer mod.

+Mark of Purity Restored - Compatibility patch that makes it so that Charm Changer is compatible with Pale Court's Mark of Purity.

 ## Recommended Charm Changer Settings

 Set Flukenest cost to 2